-- 31.(1) No vessel which is not properly manned and adequately equipped shall be under way within the waters of Guyana. - (2) No vessel shall be loaded in such a manner as to render her unseaworthy.
+Vessels to be 31.(1) No vessel which is not properly manned and properly adequately equipped shall be under way within the waters of manned and Guyana. equipped.

+(2) No vessel shall be loaded in such a manner as to render her unseaworthy.